bugsbugsbux/jjj/understanding-j.md

-dyad            ;       join as boxes dyad            =       compares corresponding atoms syntax          assert. error if not all 1s syntax          if.     if block ends a do. syntax          do.     ends a condition block syntax          elseif. else-if block ends at do. syntax          else.   else block ends at end.
+dyad            ;       join as boxes dyad            =       compares corresponding atoms syntax          assert. error if not all 1s syntax          if.     if block ends at do. syntax          do.     ends a condition block syntax          elseif. else-if block ends at do. syntax          else.   else block ends at end.